Uniswap/org-v1/src/pages/docs/v2/02-technical-considerations/02-using-permit.md

 import { Link } from "gatsby"

-All Uniswap V2 liquidity tokens support meta-transaction approvals via the <Link to='/docs/v2/smart-contracts/exchange-erc-20#permit'>permit</Link> function.
-This obviates the need for a blocking approve transaction before programatic interactions with pool tokens can occur.
+All Uniswap V2 pool tokens support meta-transaction approvals via the <Link to='/docs/v2/smart-contracts/exchange-erc-20#permit'>permit</Link> function.
+This obviates the need for a blocking approve transaction before programmatic interactions with pool tokens can occur.

 # ERC-712